oliviabrofors/to-do-list/README.md

 The main functionalities of the Flask app include:

 * User Authentication (Login/Logout):
-** /login: Handles user authentication and session management.
+  */login: Handles user authentication and session management.
-/logout: Logs the user out and redirects to the login page.
+  */logout: Logs the user out and redirects to the login page.
-Task Management:
+* Task Management:
-/add: Adds tasks to the user's task list.
+  * /add: Adds tasks to the user's task list.
-/done/<int:todo_id>: Marks tasks as done or undone.
+  * /done/<int:todo_id>: Marks tasks as done or undone.
-/delete/<int:todo_id>: Deletes tasks from the list.
+  * /delete/<int:todo_id>: Deletes tasks from the list.
-User Profile:
+* User Profile:
-/profile: Allows users to view and update their profile information.
+  * /profile: Allows users to view and update their profile information.
-/save_changes: Saves changes made to the user profile.
+  * /save_changes: Saves changes made to the user profile.
-/go_back: Redirects the user back to the home page.
+  * /go_back: Redirects the user back to the home page.

-Contributors
+### Contributors

-Your Name - Role/Contributions
+Olivia Brofors - Role/Contributions

-License
+### License

 This project is licensed under the MIT License.